TABLE OF CONTENTS

 After a designated amount of time, the funds will be deposited into your account electronically. eCheck deposits are a faster and more secure form of digital payment than other virtual options out there.

 Do ACH and EFT Fall Under Electronic Check Processing?

 The answer is yes, in essence.
 Both ACH and EFT payments are types of electronic payments.
 Electronic Funds Transfer, or EFT, is the process of moving funds from one bank to another electronically without involving bank employees.
-The transfer can be completed online without the need for paper money.
+The transfer can happen entirely online without the need for paper money.

-EFT is a broad term that’s used to include many types of electronic payments including wire transfers and ACH transfers.
-Because transactions occur completely online, EFTs are also sometimes called ePayments.
+EFT is a broad term that includes many different types of electronic payments including wire transfers and ACH transfers.
+Because transactions occur entirely online, EFTs are also sometimes called ePayments.
 It would be more accurate to say that electronic check processing falls under EFT.